Nrapendra786/tutorial-app/README.md

 This is crud application developed using Java, SpringBoot, Docker, Prometheus and Grafana

--- Docker must be installed in system
+-- Java 17 or higher version and Docker must be installed in system
 -- start cmd
 -- provide project path
 -- docker-compose up